DaymareOn/Diplomacy/oolite.oxp.Day.Diplomacy.oxp/Diplomacy_readme.txt

 Its main concepts are explained in Diplomacy_EngineAPI_readme.txt Check DayDiplomacy_Systems.js and DayDiplomacy_Tax.js to see how the Systems and the taxation were implemented in less than 100 lines each :)
+An AlliancesEngine is implemented, no easy api is yet delivered.

 ==============================
 Effects on game difficulty